-Growing demand for health care
+Growing demand for healthcare

 The number of people aged 65 years and over in Victoria is likely to almost triple from 2016 to 2051 as the significant population currently aged between 45 to 65 years moves into 'senior' and 'elderly' age profiles.
-The forecast ageing of the population is partly attributed to the increase in life expectancies borne from advancements in health care and social assistance.
+The forecast ageing of the population is partly attributed to the increase in life expectancies borne from advancements in healthcare and social assistance.

-Global healthcare is growing rapidly and is attributed to a significant increase in global healthcare spending, increasing from \$7 trillion USD in 2015 to a projected \$8.7 trillion USD in 2020.
+Global healthcare spending is growing rapidly, increasing from \$7 trillion USD in 2015 to a projected \$8.7 trillion USD in 2020.
 Consistent increases in global healthcare spending is attributed to:

-- Revenue pressure and rising industry costs are demanding more innovative and cost effective solutions to patient care; - An ageing population is resulting in higher health related issues in developed economies; - Higher-income households; - · Increase in chronic diseases (e.g. diabetes, heart disease); and - Unprecedented population growth in developing and developed economies.
+- · ageing populations in developed economies, resulting in increased health issues - higher-income households - increase in chronic diseases (e.g. diabetes, heart disease) - unprecedented population growth in developing and developed economies.

-Growth in health care and social assistance services is forecast to occur nationally, but also locally in Yarra, as the population continues to grow and the age profile gets older, with rising life expectancies and technological advancements.
-This affirms the strength of the sector in Yarra, both in terms of accommodating St Vincent's and Epworth Hospitals, but also a growing allied health role.
+Growth in healthcare and social assistance services is forecast to occur nationally, but also locally in Yarra, as the population continues to grow and the age profile gets older, with rising life expectancies and technological advancements.
+This growth affirms the important role of the health sector in Yarra, for major hospitals and allied health alike.

-Yarra includes two major health precincts in Fitzroy and Richmond.
-With a growing demand for health care and related services, the service role of Yarra's health and medical facilities will strengthen.
+Two major health precincts are situated within Yarra: around St Vincent's Hospital in Fitzroy and around Epworth Hospital in Richmond.
+With a growing demand for healthcare and related services, the service role of Yarra's health and medical facilities will strengthen.